ProfSFrink/JavaScript_Course_Project_Files/README.md

 ---
 Examples of the use of both local and global variables as well use of the console.log() method to show what happens when we attempt to access a local variable outside the function that it's declared in.
 Then examples of conditional statements using IF / ELSE and ELSE IF along with uses of the Date() module, getHours() method.
 These include using an IF statement and the Math() modules Random() method to determine a coin toss then use of both IF and ELSE statements to see if a customer is old enough to be served at the checkout of a grocery store and the Time_function() (Named assign43() here) to workout what time of the day it is.

+### __Project 8: String Methods__

+---
+Several examples that show use of strings methods such as concat(), slice(), toString(), and toPrecision() and accompanying HTML elements to display them in the browser window.
+Then an example of the toUpperCase() method to convert a string to uppercase and the search() method to find a word within a string and return it's index position then an example of the toFixed() method which converts a number to a string to a specified number of decimal places and finally a explanation of the valueOf() method and what it does and why we should rarely have to use it.